BBQ food safety

 Cooking meat in the oven first can also help you avoid other issues, such as with the BBQ coals not being hot enough or having too much food on the grill.

 It’s important to cook food at the right temperature and for the correct length of time.
-This kills any harmful bacteria.
+This kills any harmful bacteria that may be present.
 Different types of meat will have different cooking requirements:

-- red meat such as steaks can be served pink, rare or bloody and pose no risk to health
+- red meat such as steaks can be served pink, rare or bloody and will be safe to eat as long as the surface has been adequately seared

 Turn your meat regularly on the grill and move it around to make sure it’s evenly cooked on all sides.
-Try and keep raw meat away from cooked meat on the grill.
+Try and keep raw meat away from cooked meat on the grill - consider dedicating a section of the BBQ for cooked meat.

 Remember that charred on the outside doesn't always mean cooked on the inside.

-Before serving meat that you’ve cooked on the barbecue, always check that:
+Before serving chicken, pork, sausages and burgers that you’ve cooked on the barbecue, always check that:

 - the meat is steaming hot throughout